irfanhakim-as/charts/mika/plexmaster/README.md

     - API Key: Get the API key from the Sonarr web interface at `Settings > General > Security > API Key` and paste it in this field.
     - Click the **Test** button to verify the settings and for it to load some data from the Sonarr server.
     - Quality Profile: Expand the dropdown and select the desired quality profile i.e. `HD-1080p`.
-    - Root Folder: Expand the dropdown and select the folder where your TV media is stored i.e. `/data/TV`.
+    - Root Folder: Expand the dropdown and select the folder where your TV media is stored i.e. `/data/TV` or `/plexmaster/Media/TV`.
     - Language Profile: `Deprecated`.
     - Anime Quality Profile: Expand the dropdown and select the desired quality profile i.e. `HD-1080p`.
-    - Anime Root Folder: Expand the dropdown and select the folder where your TV media is stored i.e. `/data/TV`.
+    - Anime Root Folder: Expand the dropdown and select the folder where your TV media is stored i.e. `/data/TV` or `/plexmaster/Media/TV`.
     - Anime Language Profile: `Deprecated`.
     - Season Folders: `Enabled`.
     - Enable Scan: `Enabled`.